pengkang12/pengkang12.github.io/_pages/about.md

 I enjoy communicating my work and talking with students who want to learn more about computer science.
 Please don't hesitate to reach out!

-<span style="color: red;"> I will join in Sacramento State University as a tenure-track Assistant Professor in Fall 2024.
+<span style="color: #043927;"> I will join in Sacramento State University as a tenure-track Assistant Professor in Fall 2024.
 Stingers Up!</span>.

 News
 ====